Chapter 16 Simple regression in R

 16.2 First steps

 The data are in a CSV file called GLUCOSE.CSV.
-Downloaded the data and read it into an R data frame, giving it the name vicia_germ:
+Downloaded the data and read it into an R data frame, giving it the name vicia_germ

-vicia_germ <- read_csv(file = "GLUCOSE.CSV")
+<- read_csv(file = "GLUCOSE.CSV") vicia_germ

-Be sure to use functions like View and glimpse to examine the data before you proceed.
+to examine the data before you proceed.
 Run through all the usual questions… How many variables (columns) are in the data?
 How many observations (rows) are there?
 What kind of variables are we working with?

-This is a fairly simple data set.
-It contains two numeric variables.
-The first column (Temperature) contains the information about the experimental temperature treatments, and the second column (Glucose) contain the glucose measurements.
+) contain the glucose measurements.
 Notice that we refer to the different temperatures as ‘experimental treatments.’
 This is because these data are from an experiment where temperature was controlled by the investigator.
 We’ll discuss this terminology in more detail in the Principles of Experimental Design section.

 16.2.1 Visualising the data